The NAMI Family-to-Family class is a free program designed for family members and loved ones of those living with mental health conditions.

 - Information on locating appropriate supports and services within the community to build a community of support for the family member.

-- Information on advocacy initiatives designed to improve and expand services, with an emphasis on personal advocates for the family member and their mentally ill loved one on an individual level.
+- Information on advocacy initiatives designed to improve and expand services, with an emphasis on personal advocates for the family member and their loved one.

 Goals of the NAMI Family-to-Family Class